-To report a concern in writing to the LADO, the notification form (available from the Cumbria SCP website) must be used.
+To report a concern in writing to the LADO, the notification form (available from the Cumbria SCP website for use by schools in either Cumberland or Westmorland and Furness Council) must be used.
 The form can also be accessed by the following link: LADO - 'Position of Trust' Referral Form.

-Completed forms must be sent to the LADO, Cumbria Safeguarding Hub, using any of the following methods:
+Completed forms must be sent to the LADO, using any of the following methods: